Great Futures Start Here at the Boys & Girls Club!

 - Recognition: We recognize and support young people’s self-worth and accomplishments.

-Thank you for wanting to join our Club and please feel free to contact me if you have any questions.
-Have a great day and know that my staff and I will do our very best everyday for your children.
+Thank you for wanting to join our Club and please feel free to contact us if you have any questions.
+Have a great day and know that our staff will do our very best everyday for your children.

 To enroll your child(ren) in the Boys & Girls Club of Massena, please first review the Membership Handbook that appears below and then print out, complete and submit our BGCM Membership Form as well as the parental-agreement.